sai-venkii/Attendance-Tracker/README.md

 ## Getting Started

-This project is a starting point for a Flutter applications.
-It is an Attendance Portal app for Students, that aims to reduce proxies and also increase accesibility to both Students and Staff.
+This project serves as a strating point for Flutter applications, it is an Attendance Portal app for Students with the Primary objective to minimize proxies and enchance accessibility for both students and staff.
+This application draws inspiration from a research paper, you can access the paper [here.](https://journal.ump.edu.my/ijsecs/article/view/705/143)
-This project is inspired by the research paper: https://journal.ump.edu.my/ijsecs/article/view/705/143
 The research highlights the effectiveness of combining multiple verification methods to enhance attendance systems.
 ## Features
 -- > Qr Code scanning: Provides a quick and secure way for students to mark their attendance.